Hunting Laws & Regulations

 Those interested in any of these special youth hunts should contact the Wildlife & Freshwater Fisheries Division’s Wildlife Section at (334) 242-3469 for more details.

 Fields located throughout Alabama will offer exclusive youth dove hunts on selected Saturday afternoons beginning on the opening date.
 To participate, an adult (21 years of age or older or the youth’s parent) must be accompanied by youth(s) less than 16 years old.
 These hunts are designed to maximize youth participation and foster mentoring by the adults.
-Information advertising the various hunts can be attained by calling the nearest district office at www.outdooralabama.com.
+Information advertising the various hunts can be attained by calling the nearest district office (see Wildlife & Freshwater Fisheries District Offices) or at www.outdooralabama.com.

 The Wildlife & Freshwater Fisheries Division recognizes the need for public facilities where individuals can safely discharge firearms.
 The Division operates and maintains 12 shooting ranges open to the public.
 Most ranges offer shooting opportunities from 25 to 100 yards.

-The Division also operates 17 archery ranges in partnership with local entities.
-Archery ranges consist of stationary targets from 5 to 50 yards.
+The Division also operates 18 archery parks in partnership with local entities.
+Archery Parks consist of stationary targets from 5 to 50 yards.
 Most facilities also have a 12-foot shooting platform for bowhunters to practice shooting from an elevated position.

-For exact range location, please refer to the map on Facilities Map.
+For exact locations, please refer to the map on 2021 Wildlife & Fisheries Division Facilities Map.
 For more information, please call the Hunter Education Office at (334) 242-3620.

 Falling from treestands is the leading cause of injuries to hunters in Alabama.
 Injuries from treestand accidents could be minimized or prevented by wearing a full body harness.
 Alabama regulations now require all hunters utilizing a treestand on Wildlife Management Areas to wear a full body harness.